akuefler/akuefler.github.io/fovea_documentation.md

 _addData_
 Accepts a pair of sequences in [x, y] format (@param data), which are eventually converted into a matplotlib.lines.line2D in _buildLayer_ with a call to mpl's _plot()_ function.
 Given three numeric sequences [x, y, z] for @param data, _addData_ will create 3-dimensional data, but the 'projection' type of the axes must be set to '3d' in the call to plotter.arrangeFig for 3d plotting to work.
 A mpl.collections.LineCollection object can also be provided for @param data, in which case, _buildLayer_ will add an artist to the axes with .add_collection.

 Add data is also unique in that calling this method will create a PyDSTool Trajectory object that underlies the data added.
-The internal method _.\_updateTraj()_ called by _addData()_ will convert @param traj (a PyDSTool Pointset given to _addData_) into a Trajectory stored as a value in the .trajs field of the given layer's struct.
-If @param traj is None, a traj is created with the PyDSTool method _numeric\_to\_traj_ from @param data.
-Trajs allow the snap callback (ISSUE: link?) locate a point on the data.
+The internal method _.\_updateTraj()_ called by _addData()_ will convert @param trajs (a PyDSTool Pointset given to _addData_) into a Trajectory stored as a value in the .trajs field of the given layer's struct.
+If @param trajs is None, a traj is created with the PyDSTool method _numeric\_to\_traj_ from @param data.
+Trajs allow the snap callback (ISSUE: link?) to locate a point on the data.

 _addText_